open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### ParentBased

+SDKs SHOULD conform with the [consistent-probability `ParentBased` Sampler requirements](./tracestate-probability-sampling.md).

-* This is a sampler decorator. `ParentBased` helps distinguish between the following cases:
+This is a sampler decorator. `ParentBased` helps distinguish between the following cases:
   * No parent (root span).
   * Remote parent (`SpanContext.IsRemote() == true`) with `SampledFlag` set